Facts & Figures

 - Popular majors: civil engineering, communication, management, childhood education and biology

-- Pre-professional programs: pre-dental, pre-law, pre-medial, pre-physical therapy, pre-veterinary
+- Pre-professional programs: pre-dental, pre-law, pre-medical, pre-physical therapy, pre-veterinary

 - Accelerated master's programs: business, education, engineering